 On the deviation from the specification, this judgment underlines the need for clarity on the consequences of breaching those requirements, especially if it is intended that a tenant should be able to refuse to enter into a lease in such cases.

 The judge was keen to emphasise that he was not proposing an exhaustive list for a definition of "Practical Completion" but this gives some additional guidance when parties are entering a contract that is conditional upon the completion of works by one party, highlighting some of the practical steps to consider when establishing when those works could be deemed practically finished.

-If you are looking for any more information with regards to our services view our Construction and Infrastructure section.
-You can also contact Matthew Jones in our Construction and Infrastructure department via email or phone on 01254 222316.
+For more information contact Matthew Jones in our Construction & Infrastructure department via email or phone on 01254 222316.
 Alternatively send any question through to Forbes Solicitors via our online Contact Form.